BRCA1 and BRCA2 gene testing

 The BRCA1 and BRCA2 gene test is a blood test that can tell you if you have a higher risk of getting cancer.
 The name BRCA comes from the first two letters of breast cancer.

-BRCA1 and BRCA2 are genes that suppress tumors in humans.
-When these genes change (become mutations) they do not suppress tumors like they should.
+BRCA1 and BRCA2 are genes that suppress malignant tumors (cancer) in humans.
+When these genes change (become mutated) they do not suppress tumors like they should.
 So people with BRCA1 and BRCA2 gene mutations are at a higher risk of getting cancer.

 Women with this mutation are at higher risk of getting breast cancer or ovarian cancer.
-Mutations may also increase a woman’s risk of getting:
+Mutations may also increase a woman's risk of developing:

 - Cervical cancer